torrocus/blog/_posts/2020-09-04-generating-password-in-ubuntu.md

 -h              print this help screen
 -v              print version information
 ```

 </p>
 </details>
 <br>

 This solution is a bit outdated but still available in packages.

 ### diceware

-Diceware creates memorizable passphrases from wordlists and various sources of randomness.
+[Diceware][diceware] creates memorizable passphrases from wordlists and various sources of randomness.

 <details>
 <summary>